-Pediarix is a combination HBV/diphtheria, tetanus, DTaP, and IPV vaccine for infants 6 weeks to 7 years of age [117].
+Pediarix is a combination HBV/diphtheria, tetanus, DTaP, and IPV vaccine for infants 6 weeks to 7 years of age; Vaxelis is a similar product for children birth to 4 years of age [117].
 As discussed, Twinrix is a combination HAV/HBV vaccine for patients 18 years of age or older.